Orbital-Knewbie/Knewbie/docs/UserGuide-Students.md

 ### <a name="customize"> &nbsp; &nbsp; 3.5.
 Profile Customization</a><br>
 #### <a name="profile"> &nbsp; &nbsp; &nbsp; &nbsp; 3.5.1.
 Profile Settings</a><br>
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 1.
 You will be able to change certain features from your profile.
-When you are logged in, you will be able to access the settings page from the sidebar directly from your various classes or your dashboard.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 2.
+When logged in, you can access the settings page from the sidebar directly from your various classes or your dashboard.

-In the default settings page, you can make changes to your first name, last name, profile picture (avatar) and even request for a change in Knewbie ID in case it has been compromised.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 3.
+In the default settings page, you can make changes to your first name, last name, profile picture (avatar).
 Do remember to click on save.

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 4.
+You can request for a new Knewbie ID in case it has been compromised.

 ![Profile Section of Settings](images/Settings_Default.png)

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 3.
-In your account tab is where you can change your password, or email associated with your Knewbie Account.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 5.
+The account tab is where you can change your password, or email associated with your Knewbie Account.

-#### <a name="account"> &nbsp; &nbsp; &nbsp; &nbsp; 3.5.1.
+#### <a name="account"> &nbsp; &nbsp; &nbsp; &nbsp; 3.5.2.
 Account Settings</a><br>
 ![Account Section of Settings](images/Settings_Account.png)

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 4.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 1.
 It is also where you can deactivate your account.
 This action is irrevocable.

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 5.
-Clicking on it will bring you to a page where you would need to input your email to confirm deactivation of your account. .
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 2.
+Clicking on it will bring you to a page where you would need to input your email to confirm deactivation of your account.

 ![Deactivate Account](images/Deactivate.png)

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 6.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 3.
 Upon entering your email, a link will be sent to the email you enterd.

 ![Email to Deactivate Account](images/Deactivate_Email.png)

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 7.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 4.
 The email will contain a link to confirm your deactivation.
-The link will last for 10 minutes, and only if you click on the link will you be able to officially deactviate your account
+The link will last for 10 minutes.

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 5.
+Your account will officially be deactivated upon clicking on the link.

 ## <a name="faq">4.
 Frequently Asked Questions (FAQ)</a><br>
 1. You can access the list of FAQ through the link at the footer (bottom of every page), the navigation bar, or through this link. (not up yet)